 Power of creating a mindset

-We then did a google search to see what kind of reports came up about Easykits.org website.
+We then did a google search to see what kind of reports came up about Easykits.org.
 Sure enough, the public had all sorts of negative things to say about Easykits.org website.
-We had almost been suckered into a scam because of the mindset Easykits had created to make us think we were working with Amazon, a reliable and trusted company.
+We had almost been suckered into a scam because Easykits had created a mindset to make us think we were working with Amazon, a reliable and trusted company.
 I thought at age 58, I was seasoned enough to recognize ripoff scams, but whoever put this presentation together understood luring one small step at a time using the false background influence of Amazon, one of the biggest and most well-known companies in the world.
 Very tricky.

-I don’t want anyone to waste their money, time, or emotional energy with this trickery so I wrote this blog to warn others about Easykits.org website.
-Stay away!!
+I don’t want anyone to waste their money, time, or emotional energy with this trickery so I wrote this blog post to warn others to STAY AWAY from Easykits.org website.

 Although there are many dishonest people, I believe there are plenty of honest, good people too.
-We must not let the dishonesty of some keep us from striving and hoping to locate truth which is necessary to increase our development, knowledge, and happiness.
+We must not let the dishonesty of some keep us from striving and hoping to locate truth which is necessary to increase our development.

 Top Featured Photo by Kelly Sikkema